betaflight/betaflight.com/docs/wiki/tuning/4-1-Tuning-Notes.md

 set rc_smoothing_derivative_type = BIQUAD
 ```

-These changes were originally described in the [ff_2.0 documentation](/docs/wiki/guides/current/Feed-Forward-2.0).
+These changes were originally described in the [Feedforward 2.0 documentation](/docs/wiki/guides/current/Feed-Forward-2-0).
 There we explained the basics of what feed-forward and ff_boost are.

 ### Feed forward interpolation averaging